Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Reduction of the Proposal to Its Non-covariant Form

-we have that the contributions of the scalar modes to the \textsc{pb} are compensated by those of the longitudinal modes for each oscillation mode of the field.
-Therefore, we find through this reduction process (Gupta-Bleuler process \cite{SG1950,KB1950}) that the \textsc{pb} in Eq. (\ref{PoissonBracketNonRel2}) is equal to
+so the contributions of the scalar modes to the PB are compensated by those of the longitudinal modes for each oscillation mode of the field.
+Therefore, we find through this reduction process (Gupta–Bleuler process \cite{SG1950,KB1950}) that the PB in Eq. (\ref{PoissonBracketNonRel2}) is equal to